marcusyh/qemu_vm/qemu/personal_vm_manager.md

 ## My choice
 I prefer webVirtMgr if installing on the host directly.
 But dockerlized kimchi seems a better idea.
 Clean, feature rich, pythonic.
 Excellent.

+Maybe virt-manager is much easier to deploy for my situation.